-Take notice of how they contact you about an interview.
-Did they ask about your availability or did they just send you an invite?
-Did they give to ample time to prepare?
-Some recruiters call you and think you for a ‘quick chat’ and then proceed to ask you about their company and why you want to work them.
-That’s rude and arrogant in my opinion.
-Ask them to set a time when you are able to prepare for the conversation.
+Please take notice of how they contact you about an interview.
+Did they ask about your availability, or did they just send you an invite?
+Did they give ample time to prepare?
+Some recruiters call you and think you for a ‘quick chat’ and then ask about their company and why you want to work with them.
+That’s rude and arrogant, in my opinion.
+Ask them to set a time when you can prepare for the conversation.

 Questions to ask an employer during an interview